Student Wellbeing and Engagement Policy

 Staff/student conversation after class.

-Parent/carer Phone call.
+Parent/carer phone call.

 Referral to the Community Executive Team.